hdbeukel/james/README.md

 James
 =====

-James is an extensive Java framework for optimization using local search metaheuristics.
-The framework is mainly focused on subset selection, which has many applications in various areas, but other types of problems can also easily be implemented.
+James is an extensive Java framework for discrete optimization using local search metaheuristics.
+A wide range of generic optimization algorithms are provided that can be applied to any user-defined problem by plugging in a custom solution type and corresponding neighbourhood.
+Predefined components are included for subset selection, which is the main focus of the framework.

 ### Modules

 The James framework consists of several modules:

- - [James Core Module][core-module]: as its name suggests, this module contains the core components of the framework.
-It includes general components to model problems, objectives, constraints, algorithms, neighbourhoods, etc.
+ - [James Core Module][core-module]: this module contains the core of the framework.
+It includes many general components for both problem specification and search application.
 A wide range of generic local search algorithms are provided out-of-the-box, including random descent, steepest descent, tabu search, variable neighbourhood search and parallel tempering.
-Exhaustive search is also available, which is of course only applicable to problems with a reasonable small search space.

-   Moreover, the core module contains implementations of specific components for subset selection as well as some additional heuristics to be applied for subset sampling only.
+Moreover, the core module contains implementations of specific components for subset selection as well as some specific subset sampling heuristics.

  - [James Extensions Module][extensions-module]: this module provides additional components for advanced problem specification and search customization, including utilities for weighted multi-objective functions and composite neighbourhoods.

-	For later versions it is also planned to add generic components that reduce the effort to model and solve other types of problems besides subset selection (e.g. permutation problems).
+     For later versions it is also planned to add components that reduce the effort to model and solve other types of problems besides subset selection (e.g. permutation problems).

  - [James Examples Module][examples-module]: this module provides a series of example problem implementations as described at the [James website][examples-website].